 Does The Black German Shepherd’s Color Affect Its Temperament?

-The color of the Black German Shepherd does not affect its temperament.
-They have the same temperament as regular German Shepherds, making them great working dogs and family pets.
+The Black German Shepherd’s color does not affect its temperament.
+It has the same temperament as regular German Shepherds, making it great for working dogs and family pets.

 Can They Be Used As Working Dogs?